njcuk9999/jwst-mtl/SOSS/extract/Empirical_Trace/README.md

 6. If the results are to be used as reference files, add padding and oversampling to both axes.
 7. Save the results to a fits file.

-These steps are carried out by calling the `build_empirical_trace()` procedural function.
+These steps are carried out by initializing an Empirical_Trace object and calling its `build_empirical_trace()` method.
 Examples can be found in this [notebook](https://github.com/njcuk9999/jwst-mtl/blob/master/SOSS/extract/empirical_trace/empirical_trace.ipynb).